tsnolan23/laptop-setup/README.md

 - :pencil: Install Fonts
 - :pushpin: Install VS Code Extensions
 - :wrench: Apply VS Code Settings
-- :construction: Apply bash aliases
+- :construction: Apply zsh aliases

 ---

 ### Customizing

-For all of the steps performed above, exlcuding applying VS Code settings and bash aliases, an array of items are looped over and installed with a single command.
+For all of the steps performed above, excluding applying VS Code settings and zsh aliases, an array of items are looped over and installed with a single command.

 Simply modify the array for any of the tasks to adjust what is installed.